rsmease/algo-datastructures-notes/interview_topics/ruby.md

 ## CSRF and Rails, XSS and Rails

 - Cross-Site Request Forgery
     - Send a request from another site that is impersonating a current session on our site
     - Prevented by providing requests from our site with a special token that requests from other sites won't have
 - XSS is the injection of malicious scripts into inputs on the site
-    - Prevented by scrubbing all inputs or restricting allowed inputs to prevent malicious scripts (ActiveSupports #html_safe or strict params.allow() method
+    - Prevented by scrubbing all inputs or restricting allowed inputs to prevent malicious scripts
+    - ActiveSupport's #html_safe or strict params.allow() method

 ## Mass Assignment Vulnerability